 The National Survey Report of PV Power Applications in Sweden was published by The Swedish Energy Agency in 2017.
-It was used as input for the annual Trends in photovoltaic applications report published yearly by the International Energy Agency (IEA).
-The National Survey Report of PV Power Applications in Sweden seeks to give a situational description of PV in Sweden.
+It was used as input for the annual Trends in photovoltaic applications report (a study which analyses the sales of solar panels) published yearly by the International Energy Agency (IEA).
+The National Survey Report of PV Power Applications in Sweden seeks to give a situational description of PV in Sweden and analyses the sales markets of solar PV in Sweden.
 It describes how much PV-generated electricity capacity was annually installed between 1992-2017, the geographical distribution, PV module price data, and in which segments the capacities were installed.
 In addition, it looks at different regulations and schemes that are related when considering instalments of PV capacities.